schollz/paracosms/README.md

 </details>
 <br>

-this script wouldn't exist without the ceasless inspiration from the likes of @sixolet, @jaseknighter, @tyleretters, @dan_derks, @yams, @license who are all pushing the boundaries of what norns can do. also thanks to Ezra who showed me the art of SuperCollider - namely class-based designs.
+this script wouldn't exist without the ceasless inspiration from the likes of @sixolet, @jaseknighter, @tyleretters, @dan_derks, @yams, @license, and others who are all pushing the boundaries of what norns can do. also thanks to Ezra who showed me the art of SuperCollider - namely class-based designs.

 ## Requirements